-While travelling, I neither do research about the place I am going to or use guidebooks.
+While traveling, I neither research the place I am going to or use guidebooks.
 I just book the ticket and hope for the best.
 Cuba is not a difficult country to travel, even if you have no Spanish skills.
 I do not speak Spanish at all.
-I tried finding out if Cuba is different from other countries when it comes to travelling.
+I tried finding out if Cuba is different from other countries when it comes to traveling.

-Here are the things I learned the “hard way” after travelling to Cuba for a couple of weeks.
+Here are the things I learned the “hard way” after traveling to Cuba for a couple of weeks.

 Cuba Was A lot More Expensive Than I Was Expecting